papayiannis/reverberation_learning_python/README.md

 # Introduction

-Training DNNs has been a tone in the modelling of complex relationships between the observed world and its high level properties, which we use to describe it.
-Their contribution to the field of image-object recognition, speech recognition and language processing has pushed the boundaries of state-of-the-art in the field.
-Their potential benefits have not been thoroughly discussed in the literature in terms of the modelling and classification of the reverberation effect however, which can lead to an improvement over current methods.
-Some contributions have looked at dereverberation using DNNs.
-The motivation to _understand_ the effect however has not been substantially explored in the context of DNNs in the literature.
+DNNs are  widely adopted in the fields of  image processing and language processing and have significantly advanced state-of-the-art.
+They enabled new technologies to emerge which amaze consumers and researchers alike.
+However, the investigation into the abilities of DNNs to classify and model  reverberant acoustic environments has been limited in the literature.
+Despite efforts to use DNNs to  dereverberate speech, _understanding_ the reverberation effect has not been a strong motivation for their use in the past.

-The work in [1] has been one of the first steps in using deep learning to understand the underlying model of the reverberation effect.
-The subsequent work in [2] has also illustrated how a compact and semantically meaningful model for the effect can lead to estimates of the generative models for the underlying process.
-Connecting the classification and generative model estimation tasks, [2] shows how data-augmentation leads to more accurate classification of the reverberation effect.
-The generative models, estimated using GANs, find applications beyond classification and allow for the generation of reverberant acoustic environments.
-The training of the generator network aims to create environments indistinguishable from real ones, when judged by a DNN adversary to the process.
+The work in [1] has been one of the first steps in using deep learning to classify reverberant environments based on their acoustics.
+DNNs were provided with reverberant speech signals and the signals were classified in terms of the room where the recording was made in.
+The subsequent work in [2] has  illustrated how a compact and semantically meaningful model for the reverberation effect enables GANs to be trained, able to increase the accuracy of room classifiers through data augmentation.
+The trained GANs find applications beyond classification and allow for the generation of AIRs that are described by a high level descriptor, such as the name of a specific room or the type of room and many others.
+The aim is to create environments indistinguishable from real ones, when judged by a DNN adversary to the process.

-This repository includes the code that was used to classify reverberant acoustic environments in terms of rooms.  for reverberation can all of It also contains useful code for DSP, speech processing and deep learning using Keras.
+This repository includes the code that was used in [1] and [2].
+It is intended to be used by other researchers that aim to build on the work and follow the many promising research paths that stem from it.
+It also contains useful code for DSP, speech processing and deep learning using Keras.

 _Note: the code provided here is for the purpose of allowing researchers to use the techniques proposed in the referenced work in their own research.
 To reproducing the experiments of the work in terms of getting the same results you should adjust the values of the relevant algorithms in the code and acquire the same data from the same sources.
 Hardware specifications and Python (+packages) versions also affect the results.
 Any work using this code is expected to provide appropriate citations to the papers at the bottom of this page_

 # Description

-This repository offers a toolbox which allows the user to
+The repository features code for:

-1. DNN training for reverberant acoustic environments
+1. DNN training for reverberant acoustic environments:
-	* Prepare reverberant environment training data for DNN classifiers
+	* Prepare training data for classifiers:
-	  * Can create directly data from AIRs.
+	  * Create data directly from AIRs.
-	  * Can create reverberant speech data, combining the AIRs and anechoic speech.
+	  * Create reverberant speech  data, combining AIRs and anechoic speech.
 	  * Flexibility over classification tasks considered.
-	    * Can provide labels for rooms, position, room type and microphone arrays.
+Provides labels for:
+		  *  Rooms.
+		  *  Position.
+		  *  Room type.
+		  *  Microphone arrays.
 	* Train DNNs for room classification with configurable architectures.
 Supports:
-	  * FF Networks
+	  * FF Networks.
-	  * CNNs
+	  * CNNs.
-	  * RNNs
+	  * RNNs.
-	  * Bidirectional RNNs
+	  * Bidirectional RNNs.
-	  * CNN-RNNs
+	  * CNN-RNNs.
 	* Provides dedicated routines for collecting data from the ACE challenge corpus [3].
-* Methods for modelling of acoustic environments
+* Methods for modelling of acoustic environments:
-	* Routines for the modelling of acoustic environments using a given AIR, using the method of [2].
+	* Routines for the modelling of reverberant environments using the  method of [2] and [4].
+	* Decompose AIRs into:
+		* Reflection ToAs and scales
+		* Estimate excitation signal for AIR measurement.
+		* Get reverberant tail stochastic model.
-* GAN generative model estimation for the reverberation effect.
+* GAN for the reverberant acoustic environments
-	* Using the method of [2], GANs are trained for reverberant environments
+	* Using [2], GANs are trained for reverberant rooms.
-	* Data augmentation strategies for deep learning using reverberation data
+	* Data augmentation strategies for DNNs using reverberation data.
-* Reusable and useful routines for
+* Reusable and useful routines for:
-	* Keras model learning
+	* Keras model learning:
-		* Model training routines
+		* Model training routines.
-		* Batch generation
+		* Batch generation.
-		* Batch balancing
+		* Batch balancing.
-		* Multi-purpose and customisable callbacks
+		* Multi-purpose and customisable callbacks.
-		* CNN filter and feature map visualisation for audio
+		* CNN filter and feature map visualisation for audio.
-		* Confusion plots
+		* Confusion plots.
 	* Signal processing and signal manipulation.
 	* Reverberation and acoustic parameter estimation.

 # Setup

 To use the repository start by setting up your environment.
 I assume you have anaconda and you are working with Python2.7.
-The code has not been checked with Python3.

 ```bash
 # Get the repository
 git clone https://github.com/papayiannis/reverberation_learning_python